minrk/jupyterhub-swarm/README.md

 Since I'm using swarm and the Hub needs to talk to the swarm, I need to get the credentials from my laptop to the hub node.
-I used `docker-machine scp` and a volume to do this, but it could also be done by copying the files into the `hub` directory and putting them in the container with `ADD`:
+I used `docker-machine scp` and a volume to do this, but it could also be done by copying the files into the `hub` directory and putting them in the container with `ADD` in the Dockerfile:

 ```bash
 docker-machine scp -r $(DOCKER_CERT_PATH) rogue-leader:/docker_certs